seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 1.2.1 - 10/3/18 - Fixed a problem where footnote would improperly size when it was opened multiple times at the edge of a container
 1.2.2 - 10/8/18 - Changed license from LGPL to GPL2.
 1.2.3 - 11/1/18 - Tested with WordPress 5.0
+1.2.4 - 11/30/18 - Fixed a problem where HTML tags could not be entered inside a footnote.